mrtonks/ai-encode-week-1/README.md

 The current project is based on OpenAI and how well we can apply the chat `prompts` to customise our outcomes in the different scripts.

-The project will allow the user to execute different scripts that will prompt them to ask for recipes, and dish names and criticize a recipe as if they were talking to a professional chef.
-Every script will run a different version of the ChefGPT with an entirely different personality.
+The project will allow the user to execute different scripts that will prompt them to ask for recipes, and dish names or to criticize a recipe as if they were talking to a professional chef.
+Every script will run a different version of the ChefGPT with a distinct personality.

 ## Prerequisites